KhartesViewer/khartes/README.md

 Notice that as you change the position of the corner, the corresponding values change in the TIFF loader dialog.
 Likewise, if you change the numbers in the TIFF loader dialog, the box will move correspondingly.

+If, as you adjust the box, it disappears from some of the data slices, you can find it again by pressing the `Re-center view` button in the TIFF loader.
+This will shift the mutual intersection point of the data slices so that they all pass through the current center of the box.

+As you adjust the box, keep an eye on the Gb size that is displayed at the bottom of the TIFF loader; you want to make sure your data volume will fit in the RAM of your computer.

+Finally, give your volume a name and a color, and hit the `Create` button.
+In general, the time the loader takes to run is proportional to the number of TIFF files that need to be loaded.

 asdf